simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 on the keyboard.
 This practical session will be given in C++ or Python, which you are supposed to know beforehand.

+..
+TODO:: Add the Java version to this tutorial.
+Drop us an email if you would like to read it, so that we raise this issue in our TODO list.

 Discover the Master/Workers
 ---------------------------